OAKLAND CA EVENT SPACE FOR YOUR NEXT PARTY, MEETING, BIRTHDAY, CELEBRATION

 The next morning: "Warren!
 I was hoping you would call!"
 I was stunned that she even remembered me—— after 3 years of exile.

 Spring 1973.
-Alayne Spertell sent me to Bell Sound on West 54th Street.
+I went to see my old friend Alayne Spertell at her office on Lexington.
+She sent me to Bell Sound on West 54th Street to see the boss, Dave Teague.
 I got the job.
 Immediately things got hectic.
 Bell had started up in the fifties and had a solid reputation as a good all-round studio, with extra strength in rock n roll.
 Hits recorded there included The Toys' Lover's Concerto, most of the Lovin' Spoonful's hits, and many Four Seasons records.

-I remember a commercial for Mutual of Omaha, and a Schmitt's Beer spot.
+Early on, I recorded commercials for Mutual of Omaha, Campbell's Soup, and a Schmidt's Beer spot.
 I got in trouble with Schmitt's because during the session, my girlfriend called and asked what are you doing?
-And I said "A Schlitz Beer commercial!" and 5 agency creatives gently corrected me in unison, yelling: "SCHMIDT'S!
-It's SCHMIDT'S!!!"
+And I said "A Schlitz Beer commercial!" and 5 agency creatives gently corrected me in unison, yelling: "Schmidt's!!
+It's SCHMIDT'S!!!
+SCHMIDT'S!!!!!!"

 In June I was assigned to a session with Richie Wise and his partner Kenny Kerner.
 We were there to record a song with a band called Stories.
-The actual members of Stories were nowhere in sight; the music for Brother Louie was played by my old pals who had challenged Mercury 2 years earlier, Steve, Steve, Bruce and Huey.
-Brother Louie hit #1 in August, displacing a Diana Ross record.
+The actual members of Stories were nowhere in sight; the music track for Brother Louie was played by my old pals who had challenged Mercury Records' bookkeeping 2 years earlier, Steve, Steve, Bruce and Huey.
+Brother Louie hit #1 in August, displacing a Diana Ross tune.

-In September Richie and Kenny produced I've Got to Use My Imagination, which peaked at #4, and Best Thing That Ever Happened to Me (#3) with Gladys Knight and the Pips.
+In September Richie and Kenny produced I've Got to Use My Imagination, which peaked at #4, and then The Best Thing That Ever Happened to Me (#3) with Gladys Knight and the Pips.
+That's a lot of hit records in a very short time.

 October 10, 1973: Richie and Kenny and I started on the first KISS album.
-About a week into recording, I found the 4 members of the group in the control room, each studiously at work drawing a picture of himself.
+About a week into recording, I found the 4 members of the group in the control room, each studiously at work drawing a whiteface picture of himself.
 Crayons had been provided.
-Gene Simmons drew his own face as that of a devil or demon, which made sense; his buddy Paul Stanley's face had a star over one eye; Ace Frehley drew a star over both eyes; and Peter Criss, the drummer, clearly didn't quite get it: thinking of the whole exercise as kind of a kid's Halloween mask sort of thing, rather than a menacing, mysterious sort of thing, he gave himself cat whiskers and a cute black nose.
+Bassist Gene Simmons drew his own face as that of an evil demon, which made sense; his high school buddy Paul Stanley's face had a star over one eye; Ace Frehley, lead guitar, drew stars over both eyes; and Peter Criss, the drummer, clearly didn't quite get it; thinking of the whole exercise as kind of a kid's Halloween mask sort of thing, rather than a menacing, mysterious sort of thing, he gave himself cat whiskers and a cute black nose.

 After about 15 weeks, the Lampoon organization got their own studio built.
 Since I was on staff at Bell Sound, and I had been doing fairly well with music, I didn't move over to Madison Ave.